 The drive from Miami to Key West is one of the most scenic routes in the country.
 As a matter of fact, many visitors spend quite a bit of time just exploring all the highlights along the way.
 A few of the amazing stops include John Pennekamp Coral Reef State Park on Key Largo, the Morada Way Arts District on Islamorada, the Turtle Hospital in Marathon, and to the National Key Deer Refuge Nature Center on Big Pine Key.

 At the end of the 166-mile drive, you’ll reach the famous Key West.
-While there, you can savor a slice of key lime pie from Old Town Bakery, visit the “Southernmost Point” buoy, and admire the pastel sunset from Mallory Square.
+While there, you can savor a slice of key lime pie from Old Town Bakery, visit the “Southernmost Point” buoy, and admire the pastel sunset on a sunset cruise in Key West.

 Key West Highlights: